marcanuy/simpleit.rocks/docs/git/_posts/2017-01-09-make-git-ignore-temporary-files-produced-by-emacs-and-vim-in-all-directories-globally.md

- Other common .gitignore configurations are also available in Github's [gist](https://gist.github.com/octocat/9257657) that may worth adding them to the global gitignore file:
+ Other common .gitignore configurations are also available in Github's [gist](https://gist.github.com/octocat/9257657) that may worth adding them to the global gitignore file.

- {% gist octocat/9257657 %}
+{%comment%} {% gist octocat/9257657 %} {%endcomment%}

 ## Conclusion